mishagit-design/ai-decision-agents-portfolio/ecommerce-agent/README.md

 ## Overview

-The Ecommerce Growth Agent is an AI-powered decision support system designed to help ecommerce teams identify growth opportunities and optimize business performance through data-driven recommendations.
+The Ecommerce Growth Agent is an AI-powered decision support system designed to help ecommerce teams identify growth opportunities and translate business inputs into structured, actionable recommendations.

-The agent accepts information about products, customer segments, business objectives, site performance, and operational constraints, then generates structured recommendations focused on revenue growth, conversion optimization, customer retention, merchandising strategy, and experimentation opportunities.

-## Problem Statement

-Ecommerce teams face an overwhelming number of potential growth initiatives, ranging from pricing and promotions to customer retention and site optimization.
-Prioritizing the highest-impact actions often requires synthesizing large amounts of business, customer, and operational data.

-This project explores how Large Language Models (LLMs) can be used to transform business inputs into actionable growth strategies and decision-support recommendations.
+This project demonstrates how Large Language Models (LLMs) can support retail and ecommerce decision-making across customer segmentation, merchandising, conversion optimization, retention strategy, and experimentation planning.

-## Features
+## Project Versions

+### Version 1: Growth Recommendation Agent

+The first version focuses on generating ecommerce growth recommendations based on product, customer, and business context.

+Key capabilities include:

 * Growth opportunity identification
-* Customer segmentation recommendations
+* Customer segment analysis
-* Conversion optimization strategies
+* Conversion optimization recommendations
-* Retention and loyalty recommendations
+* Retention and loyalty strategies
 * Merchandising and assortment guidance
 * Promotion and pricing considerations
+* Suggested success metrics

+### Version 2: Growth Agent with A/B Testing Framework

+The second version expands the original agent by adding an experimentation layer.
+In addition to generating growth recommendations, the agent proposes A/B testing ideas to help validate business strategies before broader rollout.

+Key capabilities include:

+* Hypothesis generation
+* A/B test recommendations
+* Control and treatment group framing
+* Success metric suggestions
-* Experimentation and A/B testing suggestions
+* Experiment risks and tradeoffs
-* Explainable recommendation generation
+* Measurement-focused recommendation output

+## Problem Statement

+Ecommerce teams often have many possible levers to improve performance, including pricing, promotions, product placement, customer targeting, retention strategy, and site experience.
+The challenge is not only identifying opportunities, but also prioritizing which actions are worth testing and measuring.

+This project explores how AI can help structure ambiguous ecommerce problems into clear growth recommendations and experimentation plans.

 ## Example Inputs